 Traumatic brain injuries (TBI) are dangerous injuries that can forever unhinge the lives of victims and their families.
 The effects of a brain injury are often dramatic and life-altering, all too often causing permanent damage.
 Florida law allows victims to recover compensation for their injuries and other losses when the brain injury was caused by the wrongdoing of another person, corporation, or other entity.
+Call a Sarasota Traumatic Brain Injury Attorney as soon as possible after you or someone you love suffers a traumatic brain injury.

 What Is a Traumatic Brain Injury and How Does It Happen?